-There was only one SA performed in FY2019 as discussed in Section 1.0.
+There was only one SA performed in FY2019 as discussed in Section 2.0.
 The SA was approved by PARC (Germain, 2019) and DOE-SR (DOE-SR, 2019) and was reviewed by the DOE-SR LFRG Site Member.
 The following conclusions were reached:

-- SWM will need to apply the new operational constraints imposed by the SA (see Table 1-1) to ensure that disposal operations are protected.
-SWM should also update the SWM key inputs and assumptions database. - The SA demonstrated a sizeable amount of operating margin with respect to performance objectives given the sequencing of trench operations evaluated (see Table 1-1).
+- SWM will need to apply the new operational constraints imposed by the SA (see Table 2-1) to ensure that disposal operations are protected.
+SWM should also update the SWM key inputs and assumptions database. - The SA demonstrated a sizeable amount of operating margin with respect to performance objectives given the restrictions on trench operations listed in Table 2-1.

-• SWM can continue to operate at their current limits in their active disposal units subject to the operational constraints in Table 1-1 until the ongoing PA revision is completed and approved and be confident that DOE O 435.1 PO's and GW protection requirements will not be exceeded.
+• SWM can continue to operate at their current limits in their active disposal units subject to the operational constraints in Table 2-1 until the ongoing PA revision is completed and approved and be confident that DOE O 435.1 PO's and GW protection requirements will not be exceeded.
+These constraints are implemented, in either procedures or other applicable means, by an Implementation Plan that will be formally approved in FY2020.